 ii.
 All votes, regardless of the method of voting, must be cast before the polls close; as provided in the Charter, the polls close on the day next preceding the commencement day of Yale University.
 The candidate(s) who receive(s) the greatest number of votes shall be elected Alumni Fellow(s) of the Yale Corporation.
-The candidate who receives the highest number of votes shall serve for the longest term when there is more than one vacancy.
+The candidate who receives the greatest number of votes shall serve for the longest term when there is more than one vacancy.

 F. Certification and results

 i.
 The Secretary of the University or the Secretary’s designee shall appoint a third party to certify the election and to report the results to the President of the University.

 ii.
 The President of the University shall ensure that the Chair of the Committee, the Yale Corporation, and the candidates are notified and shall announce the results publicly.
 The term of the elected Alumni Fellow(s) shall commence on July 1 following the election.

 G. Ballot preservation

 The Secretary of the University or the Secretary’s designee shall preserve all ballots and other records of voting for a period of two months after the results are announced.

 H. Reopening of slate

 In the event of a candidate’s death, incapacity, or late withdrawal from an election for any reason, the Yale Corporation shall have the right to reopen the slate to fill the vacancy left by the former candidate.
 In such event, the Corporation may direct the Secretary of the University or the Secretary’s designee to consult with the Alumni Fellow Nominating Committee to provide a substitute candidate for election.
 The Secretary of the University or the Secretary’s designee shall then, as soon as practicable, prepare and send revised election materials to all qualified electors.

 The Secretary of the University enforces the proper use of the name, seal, coat of arms, and other insignia of the University, Yale College, the Graduate School, and the professional schools.